 Equipment to Make Melted Crayon Glass Ornaments

-First off you’ll need some clear glass baubles with a removable stem.
+First off you’ll need some clear glass baubles* with a removable stem.
 I struggled to find these in the shops.
 Everywhere had plastic ones, you could try them but I’m not sure they wouldn’t melt, or at the very least warp when the heat of the hairdryer is applied.
 I ordered mine from Amazon in the end but I believe Hobbycraft sell them.

 You’ll also need a hairdryer, some gloves (ideally the ones with the pimple grips), a fairly sharp knife and crayons in a selection of colours.
 Yet another use for the restaurant freebie crayons that have been cluttering up your hand bag for months, you’re welcome.
 If you don’t already have some, the Crayola* ones do melt the quickest but any crayons will work fine.

 Getting Started with your Melted Crayon Ornaments

 First you’ll need to peel the labels off your crayons.
 An easy job if you have long beautiful talons, a pain in the proverbial for the rest of us.
 The sharp knife can be used to help.
 Once they are peeled they need to be cut in to small pieces, ideally 1 or 2 centimetres long.

 Next you’ll want to group them in to sets of colours that go well together.
 I’m partially colourblind and have no colour coordination so I’m sure you can do better than me.
 Your kids will want to combine them all hoping for a multi colour rainbow effect.
 I would discourage this as the result is likely to be sludge coloured crayon bauble.
 The best results come from contrasting colours.
 If you use colours that are too similar then the results will be a bit wish washy.